russross/blackfriday/mmark2rfc.md

 # Abstract

 An abstract is defined by using the special header syntax `.#`.
 The name of the section, when lowercased, must be "abstract".
-In the future mmark might also support Preface and Colophon (special) sections.
+In the future mmark might also support a Colophon (special) sections.

+# Notes

+A note is defined by using the special header syntax `.#`.
+The name of the section, when lowercased, must be "note".
+A note (if any) must be typeset after then abstract.

 # Captions